As an Amazon Associate I earn from qualifying purchases.

 - When you are ready to bake the cookies, line a large baking sheet with parchment paper or a silicone baking mat.
 Set aside.
 Preheat oven to 350ºF.

-- Using a cookie scoop, roll the dough into balls and place on prepared baking sheet.
+- Using a cookie scoop (I use this #50 cookie scoop for all of my standard size cookies), roll the dough into balls and place on prepared baking sheet.
 Bake for 9-11 minutes, or until edges are set and center is no longer shiny.
 Remove from oven and allow to cool on baking sheet for 5 minutes before transferring to a wire rack to cool completely.
 Cookies stay fresh covered at room temperature up to 1 week.
 Baked cookies can be frozen, up to 2 months.
 Rolled cookie dough can be frozen, up to 3 months.
 Place on baking sheet and add 1-2 minutes to baking time.